 Avira’s features are really intuitive and easy to use.
 Running an antivirus scan and using the device optimization features will be simple for most non-tech-savvy users.

 I was able to schedule scans in a few seconds by simply clicking on the calendar icon and setting the frequency of each scan.

 One of the great perks of Avira is the many scan options it offers.
 This could potentially be overwhelming for people who don’t have much technical knowledge, but Avira’s interface makes it really easy to navigate scanning and scheduling.

 Avira’s full scan barely affected my CPU compared to other antiviruses.
-It only took up around 20-25% of my CPU power, which is nothing compared to when I tested Panda and McAfee on my PC — which both took up over 50% of my CPU when running a virus scan.
-With Avira, I was able to use my PC as normal when the scan was running, so I could edit videos and browse YouTube without any system slow downs.
+It only took up around 20-25% of my CPU power, which is nothing compared to when I tested Panda on my PC — which took up over 50% of my CPU when running a virus scan.
+With Avira, I was able to use my PC as normal when the scan was running, so I could edit videos and browse YouTube without any system slowdown.

 Overall, Avira is easy to install and simple to use.
 Even beginner users will find it easy to access all of the security and device optimization features.
 It’s also extremely lightweight, and the scanning engine won’t affect PC performance while using CPU-intensive programs.

 Avira’s mobile app provides a ton of good features in an intuitive interface, and it’s compatible with Android and iOS.
 I tested the Android app out on my Nokia 6.1 smartphone and the iOS app on my iPad.

 The antivirus scanner on Android was very quick — it took less than 5 minutes and I didn’t experience any noticeable slowdown on my phone.
 I downloaded a huge Android-specific malware database to my device, and I was impressed to see that the mobile app returned the same result as the desktop app: 100% of my test files were either removed completely from my phone or placed in quarantine.